-Figure 4.4: Detecting trends in parallel coordinate displays made easier with 3-D surface cues. (top) Traditional line rendering of two generated datasets.
-Column (a) represents an extremely uncorrelated dataset where every data item on the first axis is connected to every data item on the second.
-Column (b) is a dataset where half of the observations are randomly generated and half are randomly offset from an inverse relationship. (middle)
+Figure 4.4: Detecting trends in parallel coordinate displays made easier with 3-D surface cues. (left) Traditional line rendering of two generated datasets.
+Row (a) represents an extremely uncorrelated dataset where every data item on the first axis is connected to every data item on the second.
+Row (b) is a dataset where half of the observations are randomly generated and half are randomly offset from an inverse relationship. (middle) Depth complexity images of the line renderings in which white indicates a high number of intersecting lines. (right) Our method of PCP rendering with surface cues.
+The line rendering is bump-mapped using the depth complexity image.